-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the Coolpix A has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the Coolpix A from Nikon.
+Both the SL and the Coolpix A have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the Coolpix A does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Is the Leica SL better than the Nikon Coolpix A or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica SL (Typ 601):

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.6 bits more color depth).

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).